MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 - Inform local authorities/third parties for assistance.
 - If you suspect a compromise, check for data exfiltration.
 - Check associated account for suspicious behavior and look to correlate to other possible accounts and services as well as other malicious IP addresses.
-- Check accounts of anyone working in the same office/delegated access - password hygiene (make sure they are not using the same password as the compromised account)
+- Check accounts of anyone working in the same office/delegated access - password hygiene (make sure they aren't using the same password as the compromised account)
 - Run ADFS help

 #### Mitigations